e1ifas/cloudinary-remote-files-sync-s3/README.md

 ## Create CFn stack of Github Oidc IAM Role for GitHub Actions

-This role is required to run GitHub Actions `sam-validation.yaml`.
+- This role is required to run GitHub Actions `sam-validation.yaml`.
+- Set value to `OIDCProviderArn` if you already have configured GithubOidc, otherwise CFn tries to create it and fail!

 ```bash
 # Just an example.
 Edit for your own environment.